codefresh-io/cap-docs.codefresh.io/_docs/administration/user-settings.md

    url="/images/getting-started/github-pat.png"
-   alt="Permissions for Git personal token" caption="Permissions for Git personal token" max-width="30%"
+   alt="Permissions for Git personal token" caption="Permissions for Git personal token" max-width="50%"
 %}

 ### How to update a Git personal token
 Update your Git personal access token for each runtime when needed.
-To authorize with OAuth2, you have to supply your credentials, and when authorized are automatically directed to the Git Personal Tokens page.
+To authorize with OAuth2, you have to supply your credentials.
+When authorized, you are automatically directed to the Git Personal Tokens page.

 **Before you begin**
-* For a Git personal access tokens, generate a valid personal access token from your Git provider
+* To use a Git PAT, generate a valid personal access token from your Git provider

 **How to**
 1. In the CSDP UI, go to [User Settings](https://g.codefresh.io/2.0/user-settings){:target="\_blank"}.